 Traditionally, biscotti are flavored with either almonds, almond extract, or almond flour.
-I’ve switched them up by using pecans, one of my favorite ingredients in the fall.
+For this biscotti recipe, we’re featuring pecans!

-Chocolate-dipped biscotti with pecans are seriously impressive, but totally attainable for novice bakers.
-Win-win!
+Chocolate-dipped biscotti cookies with pecans are seriously impressive, but totally easy to make for novice bakers.
 Also, they are loved by children and adults equally!

 - all-purpose flour